Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/send.md

 ![mobile-wallet-send-1.jpg](/mobile-wallet-send-1.jpg)<p  align = center>Mobile Wallet - PROCEED to send</p>

-Once all the information is entered, click on the `PROCEED` button or icon.
-This will send the transaction to the network for validation an then include it in the block.
+Once all the information is entered, tap on the `PROCEED` button or icon.
+This will send the transaction to the network for validation and then include it in the block.